allegro/turnilo/docs/configuration.md

 Let's say you had a metric called `revenue_in_dollars` and for some reason you will now be ingesting it as `revenue_in_cents`.

-Furthermore right now your users are using pivot with the measure:
+Furthermore right now your users are using swiv with the measure:

 ```yaml
       - name: revenue